Uniting Church in Australia, Synod of New South Wales and the ACT

 The Synod of New South Wales and the ACT is a regional council of the Uniting Church in Australia having responsibility for the congregations and presbyteries in New South Wales and the Australian Capital Territory.
 From its creation in 1977 until 29 March 2008, the Synod had the shorter title of Synod of New South Wales.

-The current (28th) Moderator (chairperson) of the Synod is Rev. Simon Hansford.
-He will be succeeded by Rev. Faaimata (Mata) Havea Hiliau at the end of his term in 2023.
+The current and 29th Moderator of the Synod is Rev. Faaimata (Mata) Havea Hiliau, who succeeded Rev. Simon Hansford in September 2023.

 Presbyteries

 There are 13 presbyteries in the Synod of New South Wales and the ACT.
 These are regional councils with responsibility for oversight of congregations in their area, plus the Korean Presbytery.